rspec/rspec-rails/README_DEV.md

     thor version:use master
     thor version:use 3-0-stable
-    thor version:use 3.1.0
-    thor version:use 3.0.9
-    thor version:use 3.0.8
-    thor version:use 3.0.7
-    thor version:use 3.0.6
-    thor version:use 3.0.5
-    thor version:use 3.0.4
-    thor version:use 3.0.3
-    thor version:use 3.0.2
-    thor version:use 3.0.1
+    thor version:use 3-1-stable
-    thor version:use 3.0.0
+    thor version:use 3.1.3 # or any release >= 3.0.0

 It then does a few things: